-Most children equate positivity with successes such as winning a medal or getting an A grade in math.
+Most children equate positivity with successes such as winning a medal or getting an A grade in a math test.
 But there are many things and qualities that are positive around them besides big achievements.

-Encourage them to write, draw, and share any positive experiences or events in their lives as a daily practice.
+Encourage them to write, draw, and share any positive things in their lives as a daily practice.
 For example, helping another person pick up what they have dropped is kindness.
 Telling the truth is honesty.
-Working hard on a math problem and not giving up until they solve it is perseverance.
+Working hard on a homework problem and not giving up until they solve it is perseverance.